sd-powell/portfolio_project_2/README.md

 - [Google Developer Tools](https://developers.google.com/web/tools) - To troubleshoot and test features, solve issues with responsiveness and styling.

-- [Aria DevTools](https://github.com/ziolko/aria-devtools) - Used to view the website the way screen readers present it to blind users.
+- [Aria DevTools](https://github.com/ziolko/aria-devtools) - Used to view the website the way screen readers present it to visually impaired users.

 - [Webpage Spell-Check](https://chrome.google.com/webstore/detail/webpage-spell-check/mgdhaoimpabdhmacaclbbjddhngchjik/related) - a google chrome extension that allows you to spell check your webpage.
 Used to check the site and the readme for spelling errors.